isayoften/Daniil-Suhoi-Portfolio/Optimization Rush/article.md

 ![image/gif](https://cdn-uploads.huggingface.co/production/uploads/660710b03ef451aa2bab8971/0aIWkNFWweaSYFP1oAnZD.gif)

 Training large language models (LLMs) requires significant computational resources and time.
 However, by optimizing the training process, it's possible to cut costs, speed up development, and improve the model's overall performance.
-This guide offers a detailed exploration of various optimization strategies, covering everything from basics of memory consumption to refining the training process.
+This guide offers a comprehensive exploration of various optimization strategies, covering everything from basics of memory consumption to refining the training process and distributed training.

 *I want to note that this article is basically a combination of the most relevant excerpts from various articles, thanks to which I was able to achieve the highest quality and reliability in the presentation of the material.*